How to become a Doula in the UK

 For more information about what your life as a Doula could look like for you and your family, earning potential, first steps and more, get a copy of our brochure below

-We have accreditation from FEDANT.
-FEDANT is the Federation of Antenatal Educators, a UK-based regulatory body for antenatal educators, breastfeeding counselors, and doulas.
+We have accreditation from FEDANT a UK-based regulatory body for antenatal educators, breastfeeding counselors, and doulas.

 Talk to us…